-I approximately have a total loan of \$900,000 AUD loan with the house being a security asset for this loan.
-In the coming years, other owners such as myself may find ourselves in a situation of not having a roof under our heads.
+I approximately have a \$500,000 AUD loan which was used to pay for these licences.
 The income has dropped to a level that I am facing financial hardship and unable to service the loans which is the result of the government's decision to introduce ridesharing services.
 I am now unable to even sell my business which has had a very strong record for the past 20 years to be in demand due to the negligence of the Queensland Government.
-The taxi industry helps feeds families of thousands and for people like us who also support a child with down syndrome.